grenouille62/GettingCleaningDataProgrammingAssignment/Getting and cleaning data course Programming Assignment Code book.md

 #### <i class="icon-folder-open"></i> Code book
 The dataset format is a text file with tab separator.

+Each line provide the averages of mean and stadard deviation measurement, group by activity and subject

 activityLabel : activity label.
 Possible values :

 >- WALKING